Victo096/Nigerian-Skit-Maker-Performance-Analysis-For-Q1-Q2/README.md

 # Summary of the Analytical Process

 # Facebook (Data Collection)

 # Microsoft Excel (Data Cleaning & Preparation)

 # Microsoft Power BI (Data Analysis, Visualization & Dashboard Development)

-Together, these tools provided an effective workflow for transforming raw Facebook performance data into meaningful insights about the performance and audience engagement of Nigerian skit makers during Q1 and Q2 of 2026.
+Together, these tools provided an effective workflow for transforming raw Facebook performance data into meaningful insights about the performance and audience engagement of Nigerian skit makers during Q1 and Q2.

 # Key Insights from the Analysis of Nigeria Skit Maker Performance Analysis

-Based on the Power BI dashboard covering **306 Nigerian skits published on Facebook between January and June 2026**, the following key insights were identified:
+Based on the Power BI dashboard covering **306 Nigerian skits published on Facebook between January to June**, the following key insights were identified:

 1. **Strong overall audience reach and engagement:** The 306 skits generated approximately **378 million views, 42 million likes, 500,000 comments, and 222,000 shares**.
 This indicates substantial audience interaction with the selected skit makers during the six-month period.